openhive-network/hafsql/README.md

 1. CONCURRENTLY=true
 Creating indexes will not interrupt the live sync of the HAF/hived node.
 Your node will be running just fine.
-It is slower compared to the second option and will take longer.
+It is **very very slower** compared to the second option and will take longer.
-This is the default option.
+This is the default option to not break the operation of a live node.
+I strongly recommend using the second option unless you can wait potentially days.

 2. CONCURRENTLY=false
 The live sync of the HAF/hived will be paused.
 Other than that, there shouldn't be any other interruptions.
 hived will continue syncing just fine after the index creation.
 It is faster in creating the indexes.
+Around 5-7 hours.

 After deciding your method in .env file, you can create the indexes.